Reginald Hall: Royal Navy career

 In December 1905 he was promoted to captain and appointed by the First Sea Lord, Sir John Fisher, as Inspecting Captain of the new Mechanical Training Establishments, which Fisher had established to give engineering training to ordinary sailors (1906–7).
 He was next appointed captain of the cadet training ship HMS Cornwall.
 Although not a conventional warship, this now involved Hall in intelligence work.
-The ship visited foreign ports, particularly in Germany which was now seen as the navy's greatest potential enemy, and Hall started the tour with a long list of places to investigate.
+The ship visited foreign ports, particularly in Germany which was now seen as the navy's greatest potential enemy.
+In the summer of 1909, Hall started a tour of the Baltic Sea with a long list of places to investigate.
+The cruise involved entertaining and welcoming on board royalty and other officials, including Kaiser Wilhelm II, Queen Maud of Wales and Princess Margaret of Connaught.
+However, naval officers onboard also engaged in the covert reporting of fortifications and beaches for amphibious landing.
 In Kiel he was tasked with discovering how many slips had been constructed for building large vessels.
 To do this he devised a ruse with the help of the Duke of Westminster, who was visiting the port and agreed to lend his motor boat for the task.
 Hall and a couple of officers dressed down as sailors and took the yacht on a full speed circuit of the harbour, pretending to break down by the naval dockyard.
 A concealed camera was then used to take photographs of the installations.
 More information was discovered by careful questions ashore.

-In 1910 two officers, Lieutenant Brandon and Captain Trench, who had been part of Hall's crew gathering intelligence, were sent on a 'holiday' in Germany to collect information about coastal defences by Captain Regnart of the intelligence division.
+In 1910 two officers, Lieutenant Brandon and Captain Bernard Frederick Trench, who had been part of Hall's crew gathering intelligence, were sent on a 'holiday' in Germany to collect information about coastal defences by Captain Regnart of the intelligence division.
 The two were captured and served two-and-a-half years of a four-year sentence, before being pardoned in May 1913 as part of a visit by King George V to Germany.
 The admiralty then denied any responsibility for what had happened to the pair and their considerable financial loss as a result.
 When appointed director of intelligence, Hall arranged for them to be compensated.